FranciscoHernandez1998/IO---Modeling-and-simulation-1---Project-1/README.md

 ## How to run

-Just import the project into RStudio and run the shiny app
+Just import the project into RStudio and run any file [ui | server].R